music-x-lab/Hierarchical-Metrical-Structure/README.md

 1. Make sure the MIDI file has correct metre, downbeat and beat labels derived from tempo change & time signature events (e.g., every tempo change events mark a downbeat position, you may use DAWs or python packages like ``pretty_midi`` to check this)
 2. Run ``python simple_tcn_eval.py path/to/your_midi.mid``.
 3. A prediction plot will be shown and a ``output/model_name/your_midi.mid_crf.mid`` file will be generated.
-4. The output MIDI file contains an extra MIDI track with name ``Layers``.
-It is a drum track that labels L drum notes on a level-L boundary beyond measures.
-A downbeat without any drum notes is interpreted as a level-0 boundary.

 To retrain the model: